wtPLSQL/wtPLSQL/docs/demo/README.md

 And get this:

 ```
+Ad-Hoc Test
+ Assertion EQ PASSED.
-PASS Ad-Hoc Test.
-EQ - Expected "1" and got "1"
+ Expected "1" and got "1"
 ```

 This indicates:
- * the assertion passed
  * the assertion had the message "Ad-Hoc Test"
  * the assertion name is "EQ"
+ * the assertion passed
  * the assertion details which may include the values tested

-Note: This ad-hoc test also demonstrates implicit data type conversion.
+Note: This ad-hoc test also demonstrates implicit data type conversion between number and varchar2.

 ## Create a Test Runner Package

 Creating a Test Runner package is central to using the wtPLSQL server.
 The Test Runner package contains all the assertion API calls used for testing.
-The package can also changes wtPSQL settings, like the name of the Database Object Under Test (DBOUT).
+The package can also update/change wtPSQL settings, like the name of the Database Object Under Test (DBOUT).

 The web page link below includes an exercise that shows how create a Test Runner package.
 The web page covers all the basics of creating a Test Runner package.